-The longer an RV is, the more is shakes around.
-Although this not often dangerous as we perceive it be, it is more calming to resist this shaking.
+The longer an RV is, the more it shakes around.
+Although this is not often as dangerous as we perceive it be, it is more calming to have no shaking whatsoever.

 The first thing we must do is take note of what kind of shaking is occurring.
 There is side-to-side or front to back shaking that is caused throughout different reasons.
 By simply becoming aware of these two kinds of rocking, it is a simple task to find which direction the camper or RV is rocking.